veganaize/closure-compiler/Migrating-from-goog.modules-to-ES6-modules.md

 ### Closure module default exports

-Closure modules can have a "default" export via `export = value;`.
+Closure modules can have a "default" export via `exports = value;`.
 When using this syntax the module's exports become the default export.
 This is frequently used with modules that export a single class.